breezefront/module-breeze/README.md

 # Breeze

-Breeze - is a Magento2 module written for Breeze Theme.
-It's job to disable all default layout updates and provide ability to apply breeze-specific updates only when Breeze Theme is active.
+Breeze — is an alternate approach to get the performant Luma/Blank/Custom based Magento 2 frontend.
+It's a Magento 2 module that replaces all javascript with its own implementation.

 ## Installation